Zanana-med/Born2BeRoot/README.md

 ## How this article gonna help !

+>**We are not here only for the configuration of the virtual machine, if you want that don't continue this masterpiece article which full of knowledge, go watch a 10 min YouTube video  and stay like an illiterate**

 You wanna pass the 42 Born2BeRoot Project **DO YOU ??**

 So we're going into the main PDF subject, and everytime we find a keyword or any scary word that we don't face everyday !
 We gonna take our time to understand it and know how to work with it.
 Part per Part of the PDF until we finish the whole project ✅